 Look at the bottle before you buy it.
 The liquid should be cloudy, not clear.
 If it's in a dark bottle and you can't see the color of the liquid, read the label.
 It should say raw unfiltered apple cider vinegar and should look cloudy when lightly shaken.

-Apple Cider Vinegar Cure For Candida- Fact #1
+Apple Cider Vinegar Cure For Candida- Consideration #1

 - Apple cider vinegar can help cure candida yeast infections in the intestines by creating an unfriendly environment for the yeast, while helping create a good environment for friendly gut flora.
-Note: Some people respond better to ingesting vinegar than others, depending on each persons' unique metabolic makeup.
+Some people respond better to ingesting vinegar than others, depending on each persons' unique metabolic makeup.
 Start with just a little bit and see how you do.
+NOTE: Your diet and lifestyle is going make a big impact in how well you recover, apple cider vinegar will not cure candida on its own.

-Apple Cider Vinegar Cure For Candida - Fact #2
+Apple Cider Vinegar Cure For Candida - Consideration #2

-Apple Cider Vinegar Cure For Candida - Fact #3
+Apple Cider Vinegar Cure For Candida - Consideration #3

-Apple Cider Vinegar Cure For Candida - Fact #4
+Apple Cider Vinegar Cure for Candida - Consideration #4

 - The best kind to buy is raw, unfiltered apple cider vinegar that looks somewhat cloudy.

-Apple Cider Vinegar Cure For Candida - Fact # 5
+Apple Cider Vinegar Cure For Candida - Consideration #6

 - Excess toxins, from our foods, from our environment, as well as from candida yeasts, can make us feel sick.
-The properties of raw apple cider vinegar can help cure symptoms of toxicity.
+The properties of raw apple cider vinegar can help alleviate symptoms of toxicity.

 Use it in salad dressings, mayonnaise, and homemade mustard.
 Use it in your marinades for exceptionally tender meats.
-Don't go overboard with it, and DON'T drink it straight - too much acidity is not good either.
+Don't go overboard with it, and DON'T drink it straight (can damage the enamel on your teeth and it's just too strong to try and sip undiluted - too much acidity is not good either.
 People who do well taking it internally can take up to two tablespoons of (diluted) raw unfiltered apple cider vinegar each day for health benefits in foods and beverages.

 Health Benefits of Apple Cider Vinegar